FloreauLuca/floreauluca.github.io/blogpost2.md

 ![](Data/BlogPost/BlogPost1/MultithreadDiagram.png)

-Indeed, loading resources is quite a long operation because it requires to have access to the memory.
+Indeed, loading resources is quite a long operation because it requires to have access to memory.

 But the difficulty with multi-threading is to access the same members with two threads.
 The members called by different threads are called critical members and the section using thus members are called critical sections.